cemlyn007/rules_sycl/README.md

 ## Disclaimer
 1. Code has heavily been inspired and copied from TensorFlow and cc_rules, I take no credit for the authors who contributed to those Git repositories, and thank them very much!
 2. This is the classic it works on my machine, but I hope it works on yours as well!
 There are few things I have not ironned out,

     a.
-I doubt I have configured this to offload to the CPU.
+I have only tested this on Bazel 8.1.1 with an NVIDIA GPU with CUDA 12.8 on Ubuntu Linux x64_86.

     b.
-I have only tested this on Bazel 8.1.1 with an NVIDIA GPU with CUDA 12.8 on Ubuntu Linux x64_86.

-    c.
 I currently have hardcoded the location of Intel OneAPI and the version to 2025.0.

-    d.
-Whilst intellisense is detecting all the files nicely, I am getting a couple of intellisense errors in the example script... :'(
 3. I am a Bazel noob, so if anyone notices anything obviously non-sensical, then please make a PR / contact me and we can address it.